 Internet gambling in Austria is also heavily regulated.
 In 2012, the government awarded a single 15-year gaming license to Austrian Lotteries, which is a part of the Casinos Austria group.
-This is the only Austrian company allowed to legally offer internet poker, casino games and sports betting to citizens.
+This is the only Austrian company allowed to legally offer internet poker, casino games and online sports betting to citizens.
 It is also the only internet gaming company allowed to advertise in Austria.
 The casino website is located at www.win2day.at.

 Citizens, on the other hand, are under no obligation to play at Win2Day.
 We can play there if we choose, but we’re also free to play at any of the major international brands based out of other parts of Europe.

 Austria’s monopoly over both land-based gaming and online gambling has drawn criticism from competitors and EU courts alike.
 Back in 2012, Austria supposedly opened its online betting industry to private companies with a licensing process.

 I say supposedly because the whole thing was rigged to make it impossible for anyone except Austrian Lotteries to get a license.
 Basically, the government wanted to institute a monopoly without having to say “we want a monopoly.”
 The companies Bet-at-Home, Lotelo and Bandal challenged the legality of the monopoly and licensing process.
 Austrian courts ruled against these companies in 2013 and kept the monopoly in full force.